cybnity/foundation-techstack/prototypes-line/v0-stack-integration/proto-asset-control/README.md

 #### Vert.x components layer
 Regarding static web page and contents, [Babel](https://babeljs.io/docs/en/) JavaScript compiler (allowing code to works in current browsers) is used into the backend's static [index.html](proto-backend-ui-server/src/main/resources/static/index.html) page for integration between Vert.x.

+Integration with Keycloak OAuth2 SSO server is supported by Vert.x module (see https://vertx.io/blog/easy-sso-for-vert-x-with-keycloak/ tutorial about SSO integration between Vert.x and Keycloak).

 During coding activity of this component, the Vert.x modified contents can be considered by the runtime with the shell command lines:
 * Package the server service: